dbochicchio/vera-Telegram/README.md

 # Configuration
 After installation, ensure to change mandatory variables under your Device, then *Advanced*, then *Variables*.
-Please adjust BotID, BotKey, and DefaultChatID to your settings.
+Please adjust BotToken and DefaultChatID to your settings.

 ## How to create a bot and get the keys
 In order to run this plug-in, you'll need to create a Telegram Bot.